KentaroV2/excel-first/readme.md

 excel-first
 ====
-A set of VBA (Visual Basic for Applications) libraries running on Microsoft Excel for (a) taking advantage of original Excel functionalities and for (b) smoothly deploying your applications to your business since most of companies use Microsoft Excel compliant with companies IT policies.
+This project provides a set of VBA (Visual Basic for Applications) libraries running on Microsoft Excel for (a) taking advantage of original Excel functionalities and for (b) smoothly deploying your applications to your business since most of companies use Microsoft Excel compliant with companies IT policies.

 ## Description